mre-code/groovysql/README.md

     xml
     json

-GroovySQL is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect in which case it will append the output to an existing file.
+GroovySQL is designed for use in production batch operations and is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect in which case it will append the output to an existing file.
+Following this approach GroovySQL will not result in data loss though data loss can still occur through other mechanisms, e.g. file redirection, etc.

 GroovySQL supports various JSON styles - "quoted", "standard", and "spread".
 The default is _quoted_ and results in all values being quoted while _standard_ does not quote integer